 Roosevelt is one of 11 Seattle Public School high schools that has an on-site Athletic Trainer.
-The trainers are provided as part of a partnership/contract between the District and Seattle Childrens' Hospital, first started in 2008.
-Trainers are employees of Seattle Children’s Hospital.
+The trainers are provided as part of a partnership between the District and Seattle Childrens' Hospital, first started in 2008.
+While trainers work out of their office at RHS, they are employees of Seattle Children’s Hospital.

-The contract pays trainers for 32 hours a week, over a 44-week period.
+The partnership pays trainers for 32 hours a week, over a 44-week period.
 The Roosevelt Athletic Booster Club (RAB) has committed to fund an additional 6 hours per week, bringing the position to full-time.
-Funding the additional hours is something the RAB votes on each year.
+Funding the additional hours is something the RAB budgets for and votes on each year.

-The contract between SPS and Childrens' mandates that the trainer attend the following: All contact football practices; Varsity football home and away games; JV football home games; At-home wrestling and gymnastic events.
+The Trainer helps all WIAA athletes, and attends many events for lots of teams.
+But the contract requires the Trainer to attend the following: All contact football practices; Varsity football home and away games; JV football home games; and home wrestling and gymnastic meets.

 Hi Casey!
 How long have you been at RHS?

 I am finishing up my third year at RHS, I started here the fall of 2019.

 Can you briefly explain what an Athletic Trainer does?
 What does the job involve?

 Athletic trainers (AT's) are highly-qualified, multi-skilled health care professionals who render service or treatment, under the direction of or in collaboration with a physician, in accordance with their education, training and the state's statutes, rules and regulations.
 As a part of the health care team, services provided by athletic trainers include primary care, injury and illness prevention, wellness promotion and education, emergent care, examination and clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.
 I provide care at athletic practices and events here at Roosevelt High School (or other athletic venues) on most afternoons and evenings.

 Tell us a bit about yourself.